jkpjkpjkp/bw/dev/ui/ui.md

-write the skeleton of a tinder clone, using react.
+write the skeleton of a Tinder clone, using react.

 the implementation is minimal, without user control and do not need communicating with a remote server.